Efendo/LearnPy/README.md

 the first thing ill teach you is print(). in python yoou dont need ; {} pyython use indentation istead of {} so yes indentation matters in Python. heres how to use print:
 ````
-print("Hello, Python!") //in programming "" or '' specifies that the data is a string
+print("Hello, Python!") # in programming "" or '' specifies that the data is a string
 ````

 ### Variables